UQ-PAC/BASIL/docs/il-cfg.md

         - list of incoming Calls
         - subroutine to compute the set of all outgoing calls in all contained blocks

+This means the IL contains:
+   - Forward graph edges in the forms of calls and gotos
+   - Forward syntax tree edges in the form of classes containing their children as fields
+   - Backwards graph edges in the form of lists of incoming jumps and calls
+      - Procedure has list of incoming calls
+      - Block has list of incoming gotos
+   - Backwards syntax tree edges in the form of a parent field
+     - Implementation of the `HasParent` trait.

-To maintain this superimposed graph it is necessary to make the actual call lists private, and only allow modification of through interfaces which maintain the graph.
+To maintain the backwards edges it is necessary to make the actual data structures private, and only allow modification through interfaces which maintain the graph/tree.

-Maintenance of the graph is the responsibility of the Block class: adding or removing jumps must ensure the edge
-    references are maintained.

 Jumps:
 - Must implement an interface to allow adding or removing edge references (references to themself) to and from their